Automated External Defibrillator (AED) program

 During cardiac arrest, every second counts.
 If a defibrillator can be used -- ideally within about three minutes -- the victim has a 50-to-70-percent chance of survival.
 National statistics indicate that 80 percent of all cardiac arrests occur outside the hospital, and only 5 percent of those individuals survive, simply because they could not get help soon enough.
 That’s why Community Hospital launched a program in 2003 to make easy-to-operate defibrillators available throughout the area.

-Tyler Heart Institute provides equipment at discounted prices, program oversight, maintenance, and compliance support when organizations enroll in its AED Program.
-Nonprofit organizations and schools can apply for partial or complete grants.
+Tyler Heart Institute provides equipment at discounted prices, program oversight, maintenance, and compliance support when organizations enroll in the AED Program.
+Nonprofit organizations and schools in Monterey County can apply for a partial grant.

 The SPCA needed an AED...